Rineloricaria capitonia

-Rineloricaria capitonia is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Alegre River and the Palmeira River, which are reportedly tributaries of the Ijuí River, as well as the Passo Fundo River in Brazil.
-The species reaches 19.2 cm (7.6 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria capitonia is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Alegre River and the Palmeira River, which are tributaries of the Ijuí River in the drainage basin of the Uruguay River, as well as the Passo Fundo River in Rio Grande do Sul and Santa Catarina.
+This species reaches a standard length of 19.2 cm and is believed to be a facultative air-breather.